jdhayes01/AI_Projects/README.md

 # AI_Projects
-Basic "artificial intelligence" projects from university
+Artificial intelligence gaming projects from university written in Java and one project in JavaScript.